 This is a great way to start reading and get ideas for what is popular amongst your peers.
 In addition, you can see if they will loan you the ones they recommend (a great way to avoid purchasing books that you are unsure if you’ll even like).

-Deciding that you want to figure out how to read regularly doesn’t also mean that you have to read a lot.
-It just means that you do what you can each day to get through it.
+Reading regularly doesn’t mean that you must read a lot.
+It just means you do what you can each day to get through it.
 Progress is progress, no matter how fast or slow of a reader you are.
-For me, my preferred reading time is in the 30 minutes to an hour at night before bed.
-Sometimes if I’m really tired, I can’t even make it that long; in which case, I opt for a quick 10 minute read and then it’s lights off.
+My preferred reading time is 30 minutes to an hour at night before bed.
+If that’s too much, then opt for less, but be intentional about doing it.

-If you find it difficult to sit still and get into a book, then I suggest incorporating other elements of your life that you love that you equate with relaxation.
-For instance, I always make a cup of herbal tea, change into pajamas and curl up in my office with music playing in the background.
-By doing all these other things, I feel that I signal to my brain that its “downtime”.
-This equates to sitting and relaxing, and then I consciously choose to pick up a book instead of flipping through Netflix or watching TV shows.
+If you find it challenging to sit still and get into a book, consider incorporating other elements of your life that you love that you equate with relaxation.
+For instance, make a cup of herbal tea, change into pajamas and curl up with music playing in the background.
+These steps create an environment that facilitates reading and hopefully some relaxation.

 Have a list on your phone and keep adding to it.
 Don’t let that list finish.
 The best way to continue reading every day is to constantly have a “next book” to pick up.
-I’ll add to mine by getting recommendations from friends or looking up recommendations online.
-For instance, Bill Gates puts out a list of great books every year, and there’s a Forbes list that usually goes out as well with best sellers and intriguing reads.
-Plus, there is the New York Times bestseller list and the Amazon recommendations for popular reads.
+Aside from asking friends, ask the internet.
+For instance, Bill Gates puts out a list of great books every year, and there’s a Forbes list that usually goes out with best sellers and intriguing reads.
+Plus, there is the New York Times bestseller list and Amazon recommendations for popular reads.

 A hurdle when trying anything new is knowing how to pay for it.
 Incorporating reading into your everyday routine means somehow obtaining books, which aren’t always cheap.
-The more you read, the more the cost can add up for you.
+The more you read, the more the cost can add up.

-Here are some resources to help you get started with incorporating reading into your everyday routine and not break the bank.
+Here are some resources to help you start incorporating reading into your everyday routine and not break the bank.

-For anyone who doesn’t know, Amazon got its start selling used books.
+For anyone who doesn’t know, Amazon got its start by selling used books.

 Use technology.
 If you have a Kindle, the Kindle edition of books (ebooks) is generally cheaper than the actual book version.
 Plus, you can download a sample of the book and read a chapter or two for free.
 This can give you a sense of how it’s written and if the topic is really engaging.
 It’s a great way to try before you buy!

-More recently, I received an Amazon Fire Tablet.
-On it you get Kindle capabilities and random other online benefits, such as checking your email and access to Amazon Prime and movies!
-Another excellent all in one tool for travel.
+Alternatively, there is the Amazon Fire Tablet.
+On it, you get Kindle capabilities and random other online benefits, such as checking your email and access to Amazon Prime and movies!
+Another excellent all-in-one tool for travel.

 Instead of purchasing a brand new book each time, look for older editions of books and also paperback versions.
 These alternatives are generally cheaper than hardcovers and new editions.
 So, specifically, look for those when shopping.

-I’m sure someone you know has at least one of the books you’re looking for.
+There must be someone you know with at least one of the books you’re looking for.
 Start asking around and see what you can get!

-Remember the days when you had to actually go to the library?
-Either to research school projects or because the Internet hadn’t taken over our lives yet?
+Remember the days when you had to go to the library for school research projects or because the Internet hadn’t taken over your lives yet?
 Remember when everyone used to have a library card, and we all learned how to read by practicing on books we checked out??

 The library may not have the newest books, but they’ll definitely have something you want.
 All.
 For.
 Free.
-Just don’t lose track of your return dates; library fees can add up which would then defeat the purpose of using the library in the first place.
+Just don’t lose track of your return dates; library fees can add up, which would defeat the purpose of using the library in the first place.

-People donate books all the time and often they are in good condition.
+People donate books all the time, and often they are in good condition.
 Check out your local donation stores and see what they have available.
 The selection will be limited, but if you’re open to suggestions, this may be a great place to start!
-This is also, I think, an especially helpful place to go for children’s books if you’re trying to build up a library for them as they learn how to read.
+This may also be an especially helpful place to go for children’s books if you’re trying to build up a library for them as they learn how to read.

 Some TFP Book Recommendations

-For business know-how, these two were amazing.
-I read them one after the other and it was a perfect comparison of what to do, and what not to do.
-I’m sure you can guess which tells you which, but no matter what, make sure you read them both.
+For business know-how, read these back to back.
+They are a perfect comparison of what to do and what not to do.
+You can probably guess which tells you which, but no matter what, make sure you read them both.
 Fascinating.

-If you want to be mind blown on how some people are able to pull off some of history’s biggest hacks, then this next one is for you.
-Read it and see how one person siphoned money away from a country’s government, Saudi princes and had Hollywood fooled.
+If you want to be mind blown by how some people can pull off some of history’s biggest hacks, this next one is for you.
+Read it and see how one person siphoned money away from a country’s government, Saudi princes, and had Hollywood fooled.

-These next two I recommend for anyone and everyone practicing in healthcare.
-I gave these to my fellow to read as well.
+These next two are for anyone and everyone practicing in healthcare.
 Both are so important and so relevant.
 For anyone not in the medical field, there’s still powerful information in both of these books; you can’t go wrong by giving either of them a shot.

 Leadership.
 These books were written decades apart, but both are relevant and so helpful.

-These next books give you some perspective on life and teach you powerful lessons.
+These next books give you some life perspective and teach powerful lessons.
 One of the best ways to learn is through the experiences of others.
 These two do a great job of opening the doors to a different kind of life.

-If you want perspective on the human race and how we got to where we are today, then you have to read this next one.
+If you want a perspective on the human race and how we got to where we are today, you must read this next one.
 So much of history and human behavior is explained.
-I wish this is how we learned it in school.
+This is how it should be taught in schools.

-To make it easier for you to get started on your journey, below are links to some book lists that I like to check out myself.
+To make it easier for you to start your journey, below are links to some book lists that I like to check out myself.
 Hope it helps you get started!

 - Bill Gates